 (This also goes for the “confetti on the balcony” shot, “balloons behind us while we pose on a couch” shot, and anything involving a groomsman in a wedding dress.)

 Having the store clerk show you how to tie one as she demonstrates on her thigh is not practice.
-I’ve seen groomsmen struggle with this COUNTLESS times.
+I’ve seen groomsmen struggle with this COUNTLESS times, throwing the wedding day timeline out the window.
 YouTube tutorials sometimes help, but I’ve also had a groom ask the front desk if anyone knew how… All of this confusion eats up precious getting-ready time, and I’d much rather photograph the guys a-la-Reservoir Dogs than grimacing in a mirror with yucky bathroom light.

 Got buttons?
-Get you a crochet hook.
+Get a crochet hook.
 Trust me on this.